 Digital Solutions enables students to learn about algorithms, computer languages and user interfaces through generating digital solutions to problems.
-Students engage with data, information and applications to create digital solutions that filter and present data in timely and efficient ways while understanding the need to encrypt and protect data.
-They understand computing's personal, local and global impact, and the issues associated with the ethical integration of technology into our daily lives.
+They engage with data, information and applications to generate digital solutions that filter and present data in timely and efficient ways while understanding the need to encrypt and protect data.
+They understand computing's personal, social and economic impact, and the issues associated with the ethical integration of technology into our daily lives.